unionai/unionai-docs/source/getting-started/machine-learning-example.md

 ## Executing the workflow

-Then run the following command to run the workflow:
+Then run the following command to execute the workflow:

 ```{code-block} shell
 unionai run --remote guides/01_getting_started/ml_workflow/ml_workflow.py main --max_bins 64
 ```

-Which outputs the following to the console, where the first URL points to the image builder and the second URL is the workflow execution:
+This will outputs the following to the console, where the first URL points to the image builder and the second URL is the workflow execution:

 ```{code-block} shell